 – William Shakespeare

-Over the last nine years, Schreiner University has sent more students to the academies than any other university in the country.
+Over the last eleven years, Schreiner University has sent more students to the academies than any other university in the country.
 In addition to the Schreiner academic curriculum, Greystone students are required to take every SAT/ACT beginning in September.
-This ensures that they leave no stone unturned as they pursue their academy appointment.
+This ensures that they leave no stone un-turned as they pursue their academy appointment.
 Unless they take the test, they will not improve their scores and because the academies "super score" the SAT and ACT, poor test performance will not hurt the candidate.
 Throughout the fall semester Greystone students receive briefings from SAT and ACT consultants to ensure they understand the strategy that will allow them to improve their scores.
 Students are also provided with an United States Air Force Academy approved reading enhancement course that increases their reading speed and comprehension, as well as an online math assessment program that determines their starting point and then tailors a program to strengthen those areas where they test weaker.
 Both the reading and math program serve as a building block that will help to increase SAT and ACT scores.

 Candidates who are serious about earning their academy appointments and excelling through the academy must maximize their year of prep to ensure their overall success.
 Accepting a lesser challenge in the classroom is not only doing you as a candidate a disservice, it is also sending the academy admissions board a message that you are not willing to take on the academy-level challenge.
 At a time of record academy applicants, the academies are not seeking reasons to say "yes" to a candidate - they are seeking reasons to say "no".
 Show them what you are made of academically; that you are a scholar and capable of excelling though the academy academic challenges.